Most of How I Work

 I work alongside Chairs, NEDs, CEOs and senior executives as a trusted thinking partner — often when the stakes are high and the path forward is not immediately clear.

-but to ensure the thinking behind decisions is as strong as it needs to be.
+My role is not to provide answers.
+It is to ensure the thinking behind decisions is as strong, accurate and durable as it needs to be.

 This is not advisory in the traditional sense.